richardp6889/Having-work-due-at-11-59/immediately-work/yesHungry.md

-You end up having the energy to do your wokr and you passed with a A.g
+You end up having the energy to do your wokr and you passed with a A+

 [Start Over](../HavingHwDue.md)